AlexandriaILS/Alexandria/docs/index.md

 Click on each of the below sections to get more details.

 ==- User-facing Catalog
 The catalog is the heart and soul of any ILS - making sure that your patrons can access it and easily obtain the materials they need is critical.
+Patrons also have access to see their checkouts, limited account settings, due dates, holds, and fines & fees.
+(In case you're wondering, yes, you can disable fines for your library.)
 ===

 ==- Mobile (and Tablet!)
 Friendly